How long will it take me to enroll in a health plan?

 - Applying in person may reduce confusion.

-As we head into the ACA’s sixth enrollment period, the exchanges have long-since worked out their initial bugs, and have been improving their user interface systems ever since.
+As we head into the ACA’s seventh enrollment period, the exchanges have long-since worked out their initial bugs, and have been improving their user interface systems ever since.
 Enrollment is a fairly smooth process now, although it might still take you some time to figure out which plan you want.

 But when it comes to the logistics of the enrollment process, a little advance planning will help to make your enrollment as simple as possible.